chandraprakash/rfcs/proposed/0000-Remove-Transaction-Managers.md

 The primary goal is two fold, reduce network traffic (by removing an indirection, of looking up a value and using that as a key to lookup next) and also to remove complexity (thereby increasing security).

 Another facet of this proposal is extendability.
 In networks such as SAFE for isntance, client app developers can define their own types (say of the `fix` protocol for financial transactions) and instanciate this type on the network.
-For users creaatign their own network they may whitelist or blacklist types and type_id's as they wish, but the possibility would exist for network builders (of new networks) to allow extensability of types.
+For users creating their own network they may whitelist or blacklist types and type_id's as they wish, but the possibility would exist for network builders (of new networks) to allow extensability of types.

 ##What cases does it support?